samposm/git-guide/2-git-for-one-person.md

 * **Committed:** File has been committed in some previous commit, and has not been edited since.
-The file in the working directory is the same version as in the repository.
+The file in the working directory is the same version as in the repository. `git status` will keep quiet about these.

 * **Staged:** You have run `git add` on the file, so the file is staged to be committed, but you have not run `git commit` yet.
-Specifically, the version of the file at the moment when you ran `git commit` is staged for the commit.
+Specifically, the version of the file at the moment when you ran `git add` is staged for the commit.

 * **Modified:** File has been modified, and the changes have not been added (`git add`) or committed.